 His dedication is evident in his past work and accomplishments as a teacher, principal, and Superintendent in the Powers, Nyssa, David Douglas, and Beaverton School Districts.
 He was named Oregon Superintendent of the Year in 2014 while serving in the David Douglas School District.
 He was also selected as the Oregon Music Administrator of the Year in 2015.

-He is currently serving his second term as vice-chair of Governor Kate Brown’s Educator Advancement Council, a member of the Oregon Association School Executives and its leadership council, Oregon Association of School Executives Early Learning Workgroup, past chair of the Portland State University Graduate School of Education Advisory Committee, and he has served multiple terms on the Oregon School Activities Association Board as president and board member, focused on advancing opportunities in speech, dance, music, cheerleading, and athletics where he received the National Federation of High Schools Service award in 2016.
+Before retiring, he served two terms as vice-chair of Governor Kate Brown’s Educator Advancement Council and was a member of the Oregon Association School Executives and its Leadership Council, the Oregon Association of School Executives Early Learning Workgroup, past chair of the Portland State University Graduate School of Education Advisory Committee, and served multiple terms on the Oregon School Activities Association Board as president and board member, focused on advancing opportunities in speech, dance, music, cheerleading, and athletics where he received the National Federation of High Schools Service award in 2016.
+He also received a lifetime Oregon School Activities Association Distinguished Award in 2024.

-Mr. Grotting is married to his wife, Lisa, and has four children, three grandchildren (soon to be four), and two great grandchildren.
+Mr. Grotting is married to his wife, Lisa, and has four children, four grandchildren, and four great grandchildren.

 Charles Putney is one of two original trustees appointed to the Miller Foundation by Mr. Miller and remained President of the foundation board since its earliest inception through 2022.